Hotels

 • 66% of millennials book their trip using a smartphone.

-• 74% use their phone for travel research.
+• 74% of millennials use their phone for travel research.

 • Millennials took 5.6 trips per year, compared with 4.4 (Gen Z), 4.0 (Gen X), and 3.5 (Boomers).